i3-Market-V3-Public-Repository/SP3-SSIAM-NodeOidcProvider/README.md

 ./docker-dev-prune
 ```

 Since the `app` directory is shared with the docker container with mapped user permissions, you can just edit any files in the `app` directory locally.
 The container will be running `ts-node` and `nodemon` to directly execute the source code and refresh the server if any file has changed.
-You can also attach any debugger since at default port 9229.
+You can also attach any debugger in your local machine to the container, which will be listening at default port 9229.

-### Development scripts
+#### Development scripts

 Besides rebuilding, you can execute any command in the `cloud-wallet-server` container: